 Some historians believe that, during Napoleon's invasion of Russia, the loss of horses (through exhaustion, starvation, or being killed to feed the soldiers) dealt more damage to the French army than the actual battles.
 Supply lines failed and huge amounts of artillery had to be abandoned in the field.

 The Wehrmacht had the same problem with their own horses, which they began using because they didn't have enough trucks.
+German horses were unsuited for the muddy terrain of rasputitsa.

 Contrary to what Westerns and dime novels would have you believe, real lawmen in the Old West did not ride all over the frontier on the same horse.
 If they were traveling a long distance, they'd ride a train or a stage coach and rent a horse from the livery stable when they got into town.
 It cost a lot of money to feed and care for a horse back then too.